LIMN

 3. Create

 Once the prompt is sent to potential contributors and invitations are accepted, the creative phase begins.
-To reduce turnaround time and be responsive to a world in flux, contributors have three months to draft their contributions—punchy short essays (up to 2000 words), photo projects, graphic essays, etc. Guest editors are responsible for coordinating the submissions and ushering the issue through our collaborative review process.
+To reduce turnaround time and be responsive to a world in flux, contributors have three months to draft their contributions—punchy short essays (up to 2000 words), photo projects, graphic essays, etc. Guest editors are responsible for coordinating the submissions, running a preliminary desk review to determine if submissions should advance, and then ushering the issue’s articles through our collaborative review process.

 4. Collaborative Peer Review